Hedge Fund Definition

-- The major organizational structure that you will find for Hedge Funds is the one with a General/Limited Partnership Model.
+- The primary organizational structure for Hedge Funds is the one with a General/Limited Partnership Model.

 - Also, the Typical structure used for the General partners is the Limited Liability Company.
 A Limited Liability Company is a flow-through tax entity, and investors are limited in liability to the amount of their investment.

 You can check out the infographic for the diagrammatic representation of the What is Hedge Fund?